schaechinger/transportkit/README.md

 ## Supported Cities

+* Munich
 * Berlin
 * London
-* Munich
 * New York City
 * Nuremberg
 * Regensburg
+* Salzburg

 ## Example Page

-You can have a look at the styles here: [schaechinger.com/transportkit](https://www.schaechinger.com/tansportkit).
+You can have a look at the styles here: [schaechinger.com/transportkit](https://www.schaechinger.com/transportkit).

-## Use CSS

-The current versions in CSS format are located in the `styles` folder. \
-Each supported city has it's own file if you only want to use styles for one city.
-If you cloned the repository and edited the SASS files make sure you build the project first.

-## Build Manually
+## Build CSS

 First clone the repository to your machine: